Download your class roster from myUCF: log in to the portal, click on "Faculty/Advisor Self Service" near the top left, and click on "Instructors."

 Next, select "View My Teaching Schedule."
 The three-person icon can be clicked to view the roster, and if you wish to download to Excel, that link is near the top-right of the roster.
 You may have to hold the CTRL button on your keyboard as you click the link to download (if that fails, you might have to configure your browser to allow popups at the my.ucf.edu domain).

-If your PID is not yet set up or your assigned course is listed with "STAFF" as the instructor rather than your name, you may have to ask someone in your department to print the roster for you.
+If your assigned course is listed with "STAFF" as the instructor rather than your name, you may have to ask someone in your department to print the roster for you.
 You might also request that someone in your department change the database so that you are listed as the instructor of record, and can get your own roster.
 It may also be necessary to have Computer Services change your permissions in PeopleSoft to the 'instructor role' - if so, email firstname.lastname@example.org.

 Note that myUCF may require you to configure your browser to accept popups and to add my.ucf.edu as a "trusted site."

 Note: some instructors set up electronic gradebooks in Excel as soon as they have their rosters.
 To avoid complications from late adds and drops, we suggest waiting until the second week of class to create an electronic gradebook.

 College of Sciences The goal of my teaching, and center of my teaching philosophy, is active learning.
 One of my ultimate objectives in teaching is to facilitate learning by helping students to gain the necessary skills to take control of and become active participants in their own learning.
 I truly believe that knowledge gained thro...

 College of Rosen My pedagogical philosophy is the belief that adults learn best when they are able to actively participate in the learning process.
 I firmly believe everyone can learn more from each other than they can on their own.
 Because of this I practice active learning and strive to maintain an energetic, interactive, an...